-Watch the livestream of oral arguments in Net neutrality court case
+Watch the livestream of oral arguments in net neutrality court case

 The stricter definition provoked a backlash from Republicans, who said the move was clumsy and blunt.

 What's at stake, net neutrality proponents claim, is the future of the internet.
-They fear that without rules of the road to protect the internet as we know it may not exist much longer without the protections.
+They fear that without rules of the road to protect the internet as we know it, it may not exist much longer.

 CNET will be streaming the audio of the oral arguments live starting at 9:30 a.m.
 ET/ 6:30 a.m.
 PT on Livestream and Youtube.